SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 ## Determining the CF API endpoint with a script

-In the [directory containing this specific README file](./), there's a link to a script [get_cf_api_endpoint](../../scripts/get_cf_api_endpoint).
+In the [directory containing this specific README file](./), there's a link to a script [get-cf-api-endpoint](../../scripts/get-cf-api-endpoint).
 This script is an automated version of everything you've done in this section.

-> This `get_cf_api_endpoint` script is used in this and a subsequent exercise, so to avoid duplicating it in both exercise directories, it lives in a separate [scripts/](../../scripts/) directory and there are symbolic links to it from both exercise directories.
+> This `get-cf-api-endpoint` script is used in this and a subsequent exercise, so to avoid duplicating it in both exercise directories, it lives in a separate [scripts/](../../scripts/) directory and there are symbolic links to it from both exercise directories.

 You can try it out, too.